Compassionate Support, Aggressive Litigation And Trial Representation For Your Injury Claim

 Construction work is one of the most dangerous professions in Washington state.
 According to the Washington Department of Labor and Industries, in one recent year, there were over 9,000 non-fatal construction worker injuries and 21 construction worker fatalities.
 Construction workers typically work in hazardous conditions, including on heights or in trenches, often surrounded by power tools, equipment, and machinery.
 As a result, construction workers face significant risks of being injured on the job.
 Fortunately, Washington state law affords injured construction workers options for obtaining financial compensation and benefits that can assist them through their injury recovery.
-When you need help securing financial compensation after being hurt on the job on a construction site, turn to a construction accident lawyer in Washington state from Smith Duran Law
+When you need help securing financial compensation after being hurt on the job on a construction site, turn to a construction accident lawyer in Washington state from Smith Duran Law.

 Our construction work injury attorneys understand the physical and emotional consequences that can flow from a catastrophic injury in the workplace.
 We also know the obstacles that injured workers can face in getting the insurance benefits and compensation they need or accessing qualified or specialist medical and rehabilitative care.
 That’s why our firm will not rest until we have secured the financial compensation and justice you deserve when you have been injured on the job.
 Don’t let your employer or the Department of Labor and Industries try to cut off your benefits before you have made as full a recovery as possible from your construction worker accident and injuries.

-If you were injured while working on a construction site, contact Smith Duran Law for a free initial case review to speak with a construction accident lawyer in Washington state about what options you have for financial benefits that can assist you through your recovery.
+If you were injured while working on a construction site, contact Smith Duran Law in Tacoma for a free initial case review to speak with a construction accident lawyer in Washington state about what options you have for financial benefits that can assist you through your recovery.

-Common Construction Workers’ Injuries
+Common Construction Workers Injuries

 Some of the most frequently occurring construction worker injuries include: